ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 $$

 I sometimes call the functions $f_{s1}$ and $f_{s2}$ the **contribution BSDFs** or just **contributions**.

+The outer layer is expected to be an interface between two media with refractive indices: $\eta_0$ above the outer layer and $\eta_1$ between the outer and inner layer.
+There is no assumption on the medium below the inner layer.

 ## Refraction Through the Geometrical Normal